-12/15/2009 - The USPS announced Dec.
-14 that it has reduced the number of stations and branches under consideration for closure to 168, but cautioned that the new list does not represent a final decision on consolidation.
+01/29/2010 - The USPS announced Jan.
+29 that the list of stations and branches being considered for closure has been reduced to 162, six less than the last update on Dec.
+15. The Postal Service cautioned again that the list does not represent a final decision on which locations would be closed.